The EU framework for fiscal policies

 Excessive deficit procedure (EDP)

-The purpose of the EDP is to prevent excessive deficits and to ensure they are swiftly rectified.
-The EDP is governed by Article 126 TFEU, Protocol No 12 to the Treaties, the amended Regulation (EC) No 1467/97 and the new Regulation (EU) No 1173/2011.
+The purpose of the EDP is to prevent excessive deficits and to ensure they are swiftly rectified, in line with Article 126 TFEU and Protocol No 12 to the Treaties.

 In accordance with the amended SGP, an EDP is triggered by the deficit criterion or the debt criterion: